rushelmac/STL-cpp/README.md

 # STL-cpp  (GTL)
-General Template Library.Collection of selected stl header files in cpp with modifiacation.
+General Template Library.
+Collection of stl header files in cpp.

 ## About STL :
     The Standard Template Library (STL) is a set of C++ template classes to provide common programming data structures and functions such as lists, stacks, arrays, etc. It is a library of container classes, algorithms, and iterators.
 It is a generalized library and so, its components are parameterized.
 A working knowledge of template classes is a prerequisite for working with STL.